-They include mining and manufacturing operations and sales and administrative offices in 13 countries across 4 continents.
-Following restructuring of business units in 2015, this report covers two segments: AMG Critical Materials and AMG Engineering.
-Where possible 2014 data has been restated using these segments so that trends can be identified and comparisons made.
-AMG continues to assess the boundaries of this report based on the corporate ownership structure.
-All locations report their performance at the end of the fourth quarter, and no forecast data is used.
-However, sales and administrative offices and some smaller engineering sites (typically with less than 10 employees or with environmental impacts <1% in all aspects) have been determined to be nonmaterial to the report, and therefore estimated data has been used for these in 2015.
+All locations report their performance at the end of the fourth quarter and no forecast data are used.
+However, sales and administrative offices and some smaller engineering sites (typically with less than 10 employees or with environmental impacts <1% in all aspects) have been determined to be nonmaterial to the report, and therefore estimated data have been used for these in 2016.
 Those sites utilizing estimated data are indicated in the table on page 39.